why shop manta sleep

 Conclusion

-So, now you know more about the different beds around the world.
-Makes your box spring mattress feel a little dull, huh?
+So, now you know more about the world’s different beds.
+It makes your box spring mattress feel a little dull, huh?
 If so, you’re not alone.

 But here's the truth.
 It’s common for international sleepers to thrive without a traditional mattress.

-Luckily all the alternative bed types listed above are still in active use today.
-Why not reach both your sleep and travel goals in one fell swoop by giving them a try?
+Luckily, all the alternative bed types listed above are still used today.
+Why not reach your sleep and travel goals in one fell swoop by trying them?

 Want more sleep trivia?
 Then read these: